 The CLT Social Investment Fund, managed by CAF Venturesome, is a bespoke Fund for CLTs that provides loans of up to £50,000 to get you to planning, including preparing plans, commissioning architects and surveyors and submitting the plan.
-The finance is repayable only if planning if the scheme is successful.
+If planning permission is refused, they may write off the loan.

 To find out more and to apply go to the CAF Venturesome website.

 Homes England provides grants to help groups develop your project to the point where you have secured planning permission and are ready to build.
 There are three types of grant available:

 - Revenue grants to pay the professional fees to develop your business plan and viability appraisal, commission plans and surveys, and so on.
 There is no limited to the amount you can bid for, but you will need to fund at least 10% of the costs from other sources.

 - Capital grants for infrastructure, to make the site viable for housing.
 This can cover costs for things like access roads and roundabouts, retaining walls for sloping sites, flood alleviation, decontamination, utilities, etc. Your local authority will need to bid for this on your behalf.

 - Revenue grants for local authorities to pay costs associated with supporting your project, e.g. employing a housing officer to help you.

 For more information and to apply, visit the prospectus webpage.